How much should I expect to pay for a wedding photographer?

 Is price a good guide to the quality of the photographer?

-Four simple and very reasonably questions which I will aim to answer in this article.
+Four simple and very reasonable questions which I will aim to answer in this article.

 How much should I expect to pay for a wedding photographer?

 Like almost any other service out there, especially in the wedding industry, responses to this question usually invoke the ‘piece of string’ idiom.

 There are so many factors that affect how much a wedding photographer will charge you for their time.

 You will also find differences in how you are charged.

 For example some will charge for the full day, some by sections of the day, others by the hour.